 What happens when a meme influences science?
 It would seem that researchers’ perceptions start to wheel around its axis.

-In my opinion, a meme was the driver of this short 2015 commentary that stated:
+A meme was the driver of this short 2015 commentary that stated:

 “Most preclinical biomedical research, however, has been conducted with inadequate consideration of sex.”